Algoma University: Shingwauk Hall: From "Teaching Wigwam" to residential school

-Shingwauk Hall would eventually become part of the broader residential school system across Canada designed to assimilate Canada's Indigenous peoples, straying far from Chief Shingwauk's vision for a teaching wigwam.
+Shingwauk Hall would become part of the broader residential school system across Canada designed to assimilate Canada's Indigenous peoples, straying far from Chief Shingwauk's vision for a teaching wigwam.
 Students in the residential school system endured poor living conditions, physical and emotional abuse and segregation from their own family members.

-Shingwauk Hall, presently the main building of Algoma University College, was erected in 1935 after it was deemed the Shingwauk Home original building had deteriorated beyond repair.
+Shingwauk Hall, presently the main building of Algoma University's Sault Ste.
+Marie campus, was erected in 1935 after it was deemed the Shingwauk Home original building had deteriorated beyond repair.
 Shingwauk Hall ceased operation as a residential school in 1970.

 Algoma University College to Algoma University

 The desire to establish an undergraduate liberal arts college in Sault Ste.
 Marie originated as a broad citizens' movement in the 1950s.
-In October 1964, the Algoma College Association was incorporated by letters patent of the Province of Ontario.
-One year later, on 17 December 1965, Algoma University College was established as a non-sectarian institution affiliated with Laurentian University after the Affiliation Agreement was signed.
+In October 1964, the Algoma College Association was incorporated by letters patent of the province of Ontario.
+One year later, on Dec.
+17 1965, Algoma University College was established as a non-sectarian institution affiliated with Laurentian University after the Affiliation Agreement was signed.
 In September 1967, Algoma University College began offering courses to its first 77 students at what is today Sault College, formally then known as Cambrian College, under the leadership of Principal Reverend Charles A. Krug (1966–68).
 The majority of students studying at Algoma University College were mature or "extension" students looking to enhance their post-secondary education by taking first-year Bachelor of Arts (BA) or Bachelor of Science (BSc) courses.

-Part-time enrolment expanded to over 1000 students by 1969–1970.
+Part-time enrolment expanded to over 1,000 students by 1969–1970.
 The year 1971 marked a significant turning point in Algoma University College's history in respect to both program and facilities.
 In May, in recognition of the rapid maturation of the post-secondary institution, the Department of University Affairs approved Algoma University College's request to offer second-and third-year level courses, thereby giving the institution the ability to offer full-time, three-year programming in Bachelor of Arts degrees.
 In addition, in September 1971, the Algoma University College was relocated to a new site, acquiring by lease Shingwauk Hall and the former Shingwauk Indian Residential School site.
 In 1975, with the assistance of a grant from the Ministry of Colleges and Universities, the college purchased Shingwauk Hall and 37 acre of land surrounding the buildings.
 Algoma University College would later purchase Shingwauk Hall.